Connor Joe Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 10th in MLB.
+- The 9.2 strikeouts per nine innings put together by the Cardinals pitching staff ranks 10th in the league.

-- The Cardinals have the 14th-ranked team ERA across all MLB pitching staffs (4.54).
+- The Cardinals have the 16th-ranked team ERA among all MLB pitching staffs (4.53).

-- The Cardinals rank 11th in baseball in home runs allowed (15 total, 1.1 per game).
+- The Cardinals rank 14th in baseball in home runs given up (17 total, 1.1 per game).

-- Matz (0-2) gets the start for the Cardinals, his third of the season.
+- Mikolas (0-1) takes the mound for the Cardinals in his fourth start of the season.
+He's put together a 10.05 ERA in 14 1/3 innings pitched, with 15 strikeouts.

-- The lefty last pitched on Tuesday against the Colorado Rockies, when he went 5 2/3 innings, allowing six earned runs while giving up nine hits.
+- The righty's last appearance came on Wednesday against the Colorado Rockies, when he threw five innings, surrendering six earned runs while giving up 10 hits.

+- The 34-year-old has put up an ERA of 10.05, with 9.4 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .420 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.